Moon Phases

 Herbs - Marjoram, holy thistle, nuts and cones

-Colors – Brilliant white, blue - violet, black
+Colours – Brilliant white, blue-violet, black

 Flowers – Snowdrop, crocus